OpenCTI-Platform/docker/README.md

 OpenCTI workers and connectors are Python processes.
 If you want to limit the memory of the process we recommend to directly use Docker to do that.
 You can find more information in the [official Docker documentation](https://docs.docker.com/compose/compose-file/).

 > If you do not use Docker stack, think about `--compatibility` option.

-### Grakn

-Grakn is a JAVA process that rely on Cassandra (also a JAVA process).
-In order to setup the JAVA memory allocation, you can use the environment variable `SERVER_JAVAOPTS` and `STORAGE_JAVAOPTS`.

-> The current recommendation is `-Xms4G` for both options.

-You can find more information in the [official Grakn documentation](https://dev.grakn.ai/docs).

 ### ElasticSearch